 Time Frame

-Change From Baseline in Montgomery-Asberg Depression Rating Scale (MADRS) Total Score to Day 43
+Change From Baseline to Day 43 in the Montgomery-Asberg Depression Rating Scale (MADRS) Total Score

-Change from baseline in MADRS total score to Day 43 will be reported.
-The MADRS is a clinician-rated scale designed to measure depression severity and detects changes due to antidepressant treatment.
-The scale consists of 10 items, each of which is scored from 0 (item not present or normal) to 6 (severe or continuous presence of the symptoms), for a total possible score of 60.
-Higher scores represent a more severe condition.
+The MADRS is a clinician-rated scale designed to measure depression severity and detect changes due to antidepressant treatment.
+The scale consists of 10 items (apparent sadness, reported sadness, inner tension, reduced sleep, reduced appetite, concentration difficulties, lassitude, inability to feel, pessimistic thoughts, and suicidal thoughts), each of which is scored from 0 (item not present or normal) to 6 (severe or continuous presence of symptoms).
+MADRS total score is the sum of scores from individual question items, which ranges from 0 to 60; higher scores represent a more severe condition.
+Negative change in MADRS total score indicates improvement.

 Secondary Outcome Measures